16 Delicious Canadian Restaurant Industry Statistics

 According to Vancouver restaurant industry statistics, there was a net gain of 71 food and beverages businesses between 2012 and 2018.
 Altogether, 436 businesses opened, and 365 closed during this period.

-According to Toronto restaurant industry statistics, the sector employs 64,000 workers in all, and the total annual wages rolled out stand at $3.2 billion.
+According to Toronto restaurant industry statistics, the total annual wages rolled out stand at $3.2 billion.

 The sectors of employment with their respective share in the industry are:

 - Others – 16.8%

 - Confectionery – 8.7%

 The leading companies in Toronto’s food and drink market are Fiera Foods Company, George Weston Limited, Kraft Heinz Canada, Maple Leaf Foods, Nestle Canada, and Unilever Canada.